Company Culture is Demonstrated by Your Supervisors Every Tuesday at 2 PM

 In a recent workshop with supervisors, we spent an entire session on this exact issue.

-Each participant considers who were their best and worst bosses and what they learned from that experience.
+Each participant reflects on who their best and worst bosses were and what they learned from those experiences.
 The impact of those life lessons are ones we never forget.

 Values are actions, not pretty words on posters.